BC-CSCI1100/f22/resources/animate.md

   display(finalImage)
 ```

 Note that `view`, `update`, `finished` and `viewLast` are all functions accepting a model and returning some result.
-(The `update` function shown is a stand-in for 3 different update functions discussed below.)
+(The `update` function shown in the above pseudo-code is a stand-in for 3 different update functions discussed below.)

 Though the pseudo-code version of `start` shown above accepts only 5 inputs (i.e., `model`, `view`, `update`, `finished` and `viewLast`), the actual `Animate.start` functions accepts 11 inputs.
 Each input is optional -- all 11 have default values.